 - Offer solids between milk feeds, when your baby is neither too hungry nor too full.

 - Use a high chair with a suitable harness, or sit your baby upright on your lap facing you.

 - Expect a mess and plan for it.

-- The spoon should be small, shallow and soft.
+- Use a baby spoon that is small, shallow and soft.

-- The food should be smooth and runny.
+- Make sure the food is smooth and runny.

 - To check for adverse reactions, introduce one food at a time.
-Keep offering that same food for two or three days before introducing another.
+Keep offering that same food for 2 or 3 days before introducing another.

 - Start with approximately half a teaspoon.

 - Gradually increase the amount over days or weeks, allowing your baby to set the pace.

 Suggestions for foods to start your baby on include: